alebricio/alebricio/README.md

 I enjoy contributing to exciting projects and learning new technologies. 😀

-If you'd like to reach me, you can do it on either of the social networks below:
+If you'd like to reach me, you can do it on the social networks below:

   <a href="https://www.linkedin.com/in/alejandrabricio/">
 <img src="https://img.shields.io/badge/linkedin%20-%230077B5.svg?&style=for-the-badge&logo=linkedin&logoColor=white"/>